How to Research Cryptocurrency Projects: A Step-by-Step Guide (2025)

 Advisors & Backers

-Reputable advisors and investors can provide validation, but don't rely on this alone.
+Reputable advisors and investors can provide validation, but this should be considered alongside other factors.

 Team Allocation